Blink Twice: Box office

-Blink Twice has grossed $23.1 million in the United States and Canada, and $23.3 million in other territories, for a worldwide total of $46.4 million.
+Blink Twice has grossed $23.1 million in the United States and Canada, and $23.3 million in other nations and territories, for a worldwide total of $46.4 million.

 In the United States and Canada, Blink Twice was released alongside The Crow and The Forge, and was projected to gross $7–8 million from 3,067 theaters in its opening weekend.
 The film made $2.9 million on its first day, including an estimated $820,000 from Thursday night previews.
 It went on to debut to $7.3 million, finishing fourth at the box office.
 The film made $4.8 million in its second weekend.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 45 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B–" on an A+ to F scale, while those at PostTrak gave the film an overall positive score of 74% (including an average of 3 out of 5 stars), with 50% saying they would definitely recommend it.

 Time Outs Ian Freer described the film as "one of the wildest rides of 2024", stating, "It's a film about the abuses of power, the dangers of being a woman in a man's world and the importance of female solidarity, but is never didactic, just gripping.
 In short, Blink Twice is both brainfood and a blast."
 Writing for The Atlantic, Shirley Li labeled the film "a sharp and exciting debut with a strong emotional point of view", while Peter Travers praised it as a promising directorial debut despite its predictability.
 Wendy Ide of The Guardian rated the film 4 out of 5 stars, lauding it as "slickly efficient", "highly entertaining", and "visually rich".
 She notes that while some elements of the screenplay may not withstand rigorous scrutiny, the "glorious savagery" of the final act more than compensates for it.
 Filmmaker Malcolm Washington cited it as one of his favorite films of 2024.
+Likewise, Mick LaSalle of San Francisco Chronicle declared Blink Twice "one of the most interesting and satisfying movies of 2024", commending Kravitz's "precise directorial hand" and the "smart and imaginative script".